japila-books/spark-structured-streaming-internals/docs/demo/custom-sink-webui.md

 1. Custom sinks require that you define a checkpoint location using [checkpointLocation](../DataStreamWriter.md#checkpointLocation) option (or spark-sql-streaming-properties.md#spark.sql.streaming.checkpointLocation[spark.sql.streaming.checkpointLocation] Spark property).
 Remove the checkpoint directory (or use a different one every start of a streaming query) to have consistent results.

 === [[DemoSink]] Creating Custom Sink -- DemoSink

-A streaming sink follows the spark-sql-streaming-Sink.md#contract[Sink contract] and a sample implementation could look as follows.

 [source, scala]
 ----